dshekhalev/FEC/netlist/dvb_s2x/README.md

 	VL-SNR set 1 BPSK modes only
 	VL-SNR set 2 all modes

-Other modes will not working correctly (!!!)
+Other modes will not working (!!!)

 There is demo example with reference QPSK/BSPK mapper.
 The expected resuls is inside expected_results.png file.